Privacy Policy

 • In connection with a change in ownership or control of all or a part of our business.
 For example, a merger, acquisition, or reorganization.
 In this case we will require the new owner(s) to agree to treat the PI and PHI in line with this policy.

 • Pharmacy Specific Services: We allow requests to fill prescriptions and refills directly to customers or medical clinics.
 To complete this process, we will collect, use and transmit PI and PHI across computer systems and networks.
 By submitting the prescription information and other PH and PHI, our representatives, pharmacists, and pharmacy technicians will have access to customers’ PI/PHI.
-To properly provide customers with pharmacy services, we may need to contact:
+To properly provide customers with pharmacy services, we may need to contact: (1) Health insurance providers to assess coverages and benefits, (2) Doctors or other medical professionals to discuss customers medical background and prescription requests, and/or, (3) Other people as required to fill a customer’s prescription request.

 How long is the PI and PHI retained?